JustinKB23/MathQuest/README.md

 # MathQuest
 This is a 2D educational game to allow the user to traverse through a virtual level and solve math problems to progress.
 You can choose the difficulty of the level by selecting any from 3 grade levels.
+The project is created in Python using the Pygame library.
+There is also a main menu that gives the user a how to play section and setting that allows them to change the grade level of the game.
+The question given is also random.